svo/organisation-template/README.md

 |--|--|
 | We want to be making good decisions | [0001-we-want-to-be-making-good-decisions.md](decisions/0001-we-want-to-be-making-good-decisions.md) |

+## Our Team Contract

+### Interaction Modes

+The more repeated a task, the more we favour X-as-a-service over facilitation, and facilitation over collaboration.

+#### Collaboration

+Working with another person or team to achieve an outcome.

+##### Guidelines

+* use calendars
+* we don't book on top of existing calendars
+* we block out before 10:00 and after 16:00 in our calendars
+* we block out from noon to 13:30 in our calendars
+* meetings invites have a defined Purpose, set of Outcomes, Decisions to be made, and a Structure (PODS)

+##### Managing Outliers

+###### No Suitable Meeting Time

+* create a channel with the mandatory participants in your messaging platform and organise a suitable time asynchronously

+###### When Urgency Dictates Haste

+* create a channel with the mandatory participants in your messaging platform
+* determine Purpose, set of Outcomes, Decisions to be made, and a Structure (PODS) for any meeting required
+* organise a suitable time for any meeting required, ensuring that the urgency is catered for

+###### Receive Unexpected Calendar Conflict

+* decline invite with message "I have another commitment scheduled for this time and will not be able to attend.
+Many apologies."

+#### Facilitation

+Providing another person or team assistance to achieve an outcome.

+##### Guidelines

+* anyone in the team can facilitate providing the assistance
+* any supporting material is discoverable and has a degree of self-serve
+* teams have a dedicated channel in your messaging platform for assistance requests

+##### Managing Outliers

+Escalate to collaboration.

+#### X-as-a-Service

+Providing an automated capability to another person or team to achieve an outcome.

+##### Guidelines

+* services provide any API assistance using an API interfacing approach that is consistent across the organisation
+* services provide any User Interface assistance using a consistent design language
+* services are discoverable in a consistent way across teams and have self-serve documentation

+##### Managing Outliers

+Escalate to facilitation.

 ## Our Technology Entropy Management

 ### Use Sensible Defaults